populationgenetics/exercises/Population_structure/ExerciseStructure_2024.md

 <br />

-**Q1: How many samples and variants do the downloaded PLINK file-set consist of?**
+**Q1: How many samples and variants does the downloaded PLINK file-set consist of?**

 <br />